az2879/MNISTfromscratch/README.md

-# Implementing a CNN From Scratch
+# Implementing a Neural Network From Scratch

 ### Based off of this video: https://www.youtube.com/watch?v=w8yWXqWQYmU